kogarashisan/LavaSite/reference/Classes.md

 Instead of <kw>instanceof</kw> operator some Lava classes have a unique type marker in their class bodies, like `isEnumerable` in {@link Lava.system.Enumerable}, or `isProperties` in {@link Lava.mixin.Properties}.
-If you really need it, there is analog for Lava classes - {@link Lava#instanceOf}.
+But if you really need it, then there is analog for Lava classes - {@link Lava#instanceOf}.

 ##Constructing classes